 Are you used to washing your locks every day or every other day?
 Forget about this if you bleach your locks.
 Everything that dries out your hair and scalp is your worst enemy.
 Therefore, you need to avoid any undue irritation.
 Washing your hair definitely fits this profile.

 The good news is that bleaching dries your hair to the point that it won’t need frequent washes, even if it was originally oily.
 However, some haircuts require daily styling, which is your enemy number two.
 Heat styling should disappear from your arsenal completely because no amount of haircare will save your tresses if you take a straightening or curling iron to them daily.

 To avoid this kind of problem and reduce the number of styling products on your locks, which necessitate frequent washing, you need to choose the right haircut.
 Note that there isn’t a single perfect style for bleached blondes.
 The choice depends on your hair type and personal style.
 The only requirement you need to abide by is to pick the cut that will require minimal styling.

 2. When you wash, use a specialized shampoo

-As washing bleached hair is a sensitive topic, it’s very important that you minimize the damage your locks suffer during it.
+As washing bleached hair is a sensitive topic, you must minimize the damage your locks suffer during it.
 This means using specialized products designed specifically for bleached locks.
-Note that regular shampoos and conditioners for color treated hair won’t be as effective.
+Note that regular shampoos and conditioners for color-treated hair won’t be as effective.